Why advertising awards are now for losers.

 So what are we left with?
 A generation of creative people looking for consolation after a career chasing an illusion.
 Some of them resentful and bitter, hoping to find greener pastures and a future without award-bollocks.
 That, and a new generation of students more compelled to join tech start-ups - as that’s where all the real innovation happens now.

 Ironically, the industry even keeps up the incessant complaining about the apparent “lack of talent” that the business is attracting, as if it’s not obvious as to why all the best students of communications and the arts are opting not to join an industry they regard as cheaters and scammers with no priority for real business.
-After all, we all know what it’s like to be gazed at with a condescending stare upon answering the question; “So, what industry are you in?”

 So, what are agencies to do?
 What you've been saying you do so well - adapt, collaborate and perhaps reinvent?
 Perhaps award shows should take aim at celebrating advertising as an abstract form - like what haute couture has become to fashion.
 Let’s just give up on the idea that awards are to be taken seriously.